EthoIRL/dsync/README.md

   - This program is intended to keep game saves synced
 - First change must be true!
   - Working on multiple clients at once is discouraged & untested?... just use git or something else atp.

+# v1 INSECURE
+**Do not expose on internet!!**
+- 100% Has exploits
+- Plus any one can connect and sync stuff... so malware syncing.

 # Usage
 Setup a Dysnc/Server somewhere accessible, on LAN minipc/pi/..?
 (Or Self)